-Apio has made advances to produce growers for crop and harvesting costs and to the buyer of a fruit processing facility.
+Apio has made advances to produce growers for crop and harvesting costs.
 Notes and advances receivable related to operating activities are for the sourcing of crops for Apio's business and notes and advances receivable related to investing activities are for financing transactions with third parties.
 Typically operating advances are paid off within the growing season (less than one year) from harvested crops.
 Advances not fully paid during the current growing season are converted to interest bearing obligations, evidenced by contracts and notes receivable.
-These notes and advances receivable are secured by perfected liens on land and/or crops and have terms that range from twelve to sixty months.
+These notes and advances receivable are secured by perfected liens on land and/or crops and have terms that range from six to twelve months.
 Notes receivable are periodically reviewed (at least quarterly) for collectibility.
 A reserve is established for any note or advance deemed to not be fully collectible based upon an estimate of the crop value or the fair value of the security for the note or advance.